bigardone/bigardone.github.com/source/blog/2017-02-14-phoenix-and-elm-a-real-use-case-pt-3.html.markdown

   <a href="https://github.com/bigardone/phoenix-and-elm" target="_blank"><i class="fa fa-github"></i> Source code</a>
 </div>

-## Full text search and pagination
+## Full text search and pagination navigation

-In the previous part we managed to render the first page of the contact list.
-Recalling what we have done so far, we are using scrivener to paginate de list, and it does it using the request params, concretely `page` and `page_size`.
-Today we are going to cover how to render the pagination buttons, send a page request when the user click on any of them, and adding a search box so the user can search contacts by any of their fields, which involves creating a full text search index in the table using Ecto.
-Let's get cracking!
+In the [previous](/blog/2017/02/08/phoenix-and-elm-a-real-use-case-pt-2/) part, we managed to render the first page of the contact list.
+Recalling what we have done so far, we are using `scrivener` to paginate the list, and it does it using the `page` and `page_size` request params.
+Today we are going to cover how to render the pagination buttons, send a page request when the user click on any of them, and adding a search box so the user can search contacts by any of their fields, which involves creating a full text search index in the `contacts` table using `Ecto`.
+Let's do this!

 ### The Pagination buttons

-Before continuing, let's change the `brunch-config.js` file and add the debugging option to `elmBrunch` plugin:
+Before continuing, let's change the `brunch-config.js` file and add the debugging option to the `elmBrunch` plugin:

 ```javascript
 exports.config = {